Blog: ARFS - watch regulators

 Some watches don't have regulators.
 These are carefully adjusted at the factory and there is no easy way to change their rate.
 They are called "free sprung".

-Point of attachment error is important in very high precision timekeepers, but is not really of concern for everyday use where other effects such as the thickening of the oil over time dominate, so regulators continue to be fitted to mechanical watches.
+Point of attachment effects are important in very high precision timekeepers, but is not really of concern for everyday use where other effects such as the thickening of the oil over time dominate, so regulators continue to be fitted to mechanical watches.
 And with a bit of good engineering they provide a visual treat that free sprung watches lack.